Nicolás Baptiste: 2021

 Baptiste contested the full 2021 Italian F4 Championship as his main campaign, again with Cram Motorsport.
 He scored his first points in eighth place during the second Misano race, and he was also the second best rookie.
 His next points finish came at the last race in the Red Bull Ring scoring a fifth place and placing the best of the rookies.
 Baptiste would not go on to score any more points and he finished 24th in the championship with 14 points, and ninth in the rookies'.

 Formula Regional European Championship

 2022

 Baptiste stepped up to the 2022 Formula Regional European Championship.
 He joined two-time Formula One World Champion Fernando Alonso's team, FA Racing, alongside Victor Bernier and Esteban Masson.
 During his debut weekend in Monza, he finished 16th and 29th.
 Baptiste ended very strongly during the final weekend in Mugello, he qualified a season high of seventh during the first race, although he would drop to 15th which was his season best result.
 The Colombian would finish 29th in the standings, the only one in his team not to score points during the season.

 2023

-Baptiste remained in Formula Regional for 2023, switching over to Saintéloc Racing.
+Baptiste was expected to remain in Formula Regional for 2023, switching over to Saintéloc Racing.
+However for unknown reasons, he did not compete in any race.

+USF Pro 2000 Championship

+After a year on the sidelines, Baptiste returned to racing in 2024 with a full-time drive in the USF Pro 2000 Championship with BN Racing.
+He had a highest finish that year of fifth during the second race in NOLA Motorsports Park.
+He ended his season early with two rounds to go and finished 15th in the championship with 143 points.